Year 1 Curriculum Overview

-This unit includes map skills and comparing Luton with an island.
-They will use their computing skills to create illustrations for their Katie Morag story.
-The children will also explore Judaism, their relationships with their families, and tartan patterns.
+This unit includes map skills and finding out about the United Kingdom and the oceans that surround it.
+They will use their computing skills to program simple ICT toys like Bee-Bots.
+The children will also explore special places, their relationships with their families, and tartan patterns.

 Summer 2 - Stickman

-Fantastic Finish: Trip to the woods and making journey sticks
+Fantastic Finish: Trip to the woods to find StickMan

 Book: Stickman Author: Julia Donaldson